Start with a clear picture — the Averyn Record Vault

 You don't need a crisis to start.
 But certain moments make the value obvious — and the cost of not having it real.

 You're assigned someone new who has never seen you.
 Explaining 15 years of history in a 15-minute visit feels impossible — so you avoid the visit entirely.
-The Vault gives your new provider a portable baseline so you're not starting from zero, and your navigator handles the records transfer so the transition actually happens.
+The Vault gives your new provider a portable baseline so you're not starting from zero, and your Care Continuity Partner handles the records transfer so the transition actually happens.

 New patient forms, records requests, prior authorizations — the logistics barrier is high enough to make people quietly defer care they actually need.
-The Vault lowers that barrier: your records are already organized, your navigator handles the paperwork chain, and you actually follow through.
+The Vault lowers that barrier: your records are already organized, your Care Continuity Partner handles the paperwork chain, and you actually follow through.

 Some people start the Vault because they know complexity is coming — more providers, a spouse aging alongside them, or simply the recognition that scattered portals and fragmented records become a real problem eventually.
 Better to build the system now than scramble later.